filakhtov/gentoo-use-docs/dev-lang/python.md

 The flag should normally be disabled.

+### ensurepip
+When this flag is enabled the `ensurepip` module will be installed, which can be used to bootstrap `pip` and `setuptools` using the bundled wheels.
+When this flag is disabled, the module will be removed from the resulting image before installation.

+It is safe to disable this flag, however `venv` will only work with `--without-pip` flag.

 ### examples
 Enabling this flag will install example Python code that comes together with the source code into `/usr/share/doc/python-<VERSION>/examples`.